 Language & Life

-The goal of this new website is to help me make sense of the things that I have spent much of my life thinking about, professionally and personally.
+The goal of this website is to help me make sense of the things that I have spent much of my life thinking about, professionally and personally.
 "How can I know what I think until I see what I say?" as someone once wrote.

-Technology evolution is awesome.
-It can enlighten and empower, but it can also obscure, deceive and exclude.
-Concepts of identity and integrity, of fairness, and of right and wrong, all seem more fragile and fluid than they did when I was young.
-Language can both help and hinder this fragility.
-So, as I move towards a more reflective stage in my career, I hope to make at least a tiny contribution to a more coherent, stable and equitable world.
+Anyway, as I move towards a more reflective stage in my career, I hope to make at least a tiny contribution to a more coherent, stable and equitable world.

 If you feel that we might usefully share ideas or collaborate in some way, please don't be shy about reaching out.
 Send me an email or connect via LinkedIn, indicating that you've looked at this site.